SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 1. Ensure your JBoss EAP application server is running.

-You have now deployed the sample application and it is ready to receive messages from the `solace_requests` queue on the message broker.
+You have now deployed the sample application and it is ready to receive messages from the `solace_requests` queue on the event broker.

 ### Testing the sample application